Sag Harbor Hills, Azurest, and Ninevah Beach Subdivisions Historic District: Gentrification

-Due to the proximity of SANS to East Hampton, real estate interests have increasingly targeted the elderly population for turning over their interests, with the goal of building large mansions out of character to the middle class esthetic.
+Due to the proximity of HBBC to East Hampton, real estate interests have increasingly targeted the elderly population for turning over their interests, with the goal of building large mansions out of character to the middle class esthetic.
 House prices have climbed in the Hamptons; Sag Harbor Hills and Ninevah are in the crosshairs of investors looking for bargains.
 A developer bought 9 parcels, seeking town approval at a recent meeting to build a house of 5,300 square feet on several combined lots, the biggest homes in an area where the median house size is 1,378 square feet.
 He is opposed by a homeowner group that was originally formed to keep out big-box stores.
 An even larger manse, of 5,900 square feet, was proposed for four combined lots in Azurest.